What is life insurance?

 4. Start a business or expand an existing one

 The kids are out of the house, you’ve picked up some new hobbies and you’re about to be a grandparent.
 As you think about how to pass on your wealth and take care of your partner if you pass away, you may want to review your life insurance.
-If you don’t have life protection, a term policy may be a good option to cover your income until retirement.
+If you don’t have life protection, a term life insurance policy may be a good option to cover your income until retirement.
 Permanent life insurance is a great way to leave a legacy and build cash value.

-How much coverage do I need?
+How much life insurance do I need?

 It’s different for everyone.
 The amount of life insurance you need depends on several things, like how many kids you have and their age, your mortgage, income and more.

-Pro-Tip: "Many financial advisors recommend people have life insurance equal to 7-10 times their annual income." – Sheila Melzer, Vice President and Chief Actuary of Life and Health at COUNTRY Financial
+"Many financial advisors recommend people have life insurance equal to 7-10 times their annual income."

 Policy amount = Your annual income x 10